drivera123/LDRS591/_pages/unit-7-learning-activities.md

 6. Does the study use a rigorous application of mixed methods research?
 7. Does the use of mixed methods produce a good understanding of the study's purpose?

 Make sure that you include your article reference, quality rating \(0-3\) and also the rationale/evidence for your rating in your response.
 Please post your evaluation on your blog.

-Add your post to the "Learning Activities" and "Unit 7'" categories.
+Make sure you add a link to this page in your post.

+##### Categories for this post:

+* ldrs591
+* Unit 7
+* Learning Activity 7.4

-### Learning Activity 5
+### Learning Activity 7.5

 Complete Assignment 3 and submit it via the assignment 3 drop box in the Learning Management System \(LMS\).

-## \